alecjacobson/computer-graphics-kinematics/README.md

 ∑\limits_{i≠j} ‖\x_{b_i}(\a) - \hat{\x}_{b_i}‖²
 }_{E(\x_b (\a))}
 $$
+-->

-We may further constrain our problem by imposing [upper and lower bounds](https://en.wikipedia.org/wiki/Constrained_optimization#Inequality_constraints) on our angles $\a$.
+We will further constrain our problem by imposing [upper and lower bounds](https://en.wikipedia.org/wiki/Constrained_optimization#Inequality_constraints) on our angles $\a$.
 These correspond to joint limits.
 For example, the joint limits of a hinge or elbow type joint may look like: